TTT-2/ttt2-role_pha/README.md

 - a map wide sound is played when the ankh was stolen
 - the ankh can be damaged and destroyed by every player
 - the ankhowner also sees a status icon displaying if he has an ankh
+- stealing the ankh leaves fingerprints on it